covcom/304CEM/2017/04 Writing Robust Code.md

 In this chapter you will be covering:

-1. Project metadata
+1. Project metadata *
-2. CommonJS modules
+2. CommonJS modules *
-3. Linters
+3. Linters *
 4. Debugging
-5. Documentation
+5. Documentation *
 6. Creating packages

+Any section above marked with an asterix `*` should be considered essential knowledge.

 ## 1 Project Metadata